yifanli8086/labelImg/README.md

 02/10/2018:

 -   Replace PASCAL VOC's "difficult" label as "jaywalking"
-    -   When you observe a pedestrian cross the road curb and enter the traffic zone
+    -   During green traffic light period, when you observe a pedestrian cross the road curb and enter the traffic zone
         -   tick the "jaywalking" box!

 ---